 - Brain damage

 Were You Injured by a Chiropractor?
 Contact a Medical Malpractice Attorney Right Away

 If you or a loved one has been injured by a chiropractic treatment, or if you have suffered a misdiagnosis due to such treatments, contact the Gladstein Law Firm, PLLC right away.
 We can assist you with your case and help you receive compensation for your injuries, lost wages, and more.
-Schedule a free consultation by contacting attorney Gladstein toll-free at 800-991-0474, or request more information online.
+Schedule a free consultation by contacting attorney Gladstein at 502-855-4177, or request more information online.